-Our favorite Disney World transportation, the Disney Skyliner, is reopening July 15 with the reopening of EPCOT and Hollywood Studios.
-Both Skyliner lines will be operating and the Skyliner will make stops at every station along the routes.
+Our favorite Disney World transportation, the Disney Skyliner, is running and brings guests back and forth from the Skyliner Route Resorts to EPCOT and Hollywood Studios.
+All three Skyliner lines are operating and the Skyliner is making stops at every station along the routes.

-Disney is limiting ONE traveling group per Skyliner gondola, but that shouldn’t affect wait times very much as it’s already a very efficient system and the number of guests using it will be low since there is no park hopping for now.
+Disney is limiting ONE traveling group per Skyliner gondola, and gondolas are cleaned at least once daily.
+These changes haven’t affected wait times very much.
+It was already a very efficient system and the number of guests using it hasn’t risen much since there is no park hopping for now.

 For a more detailed look at Disney’s newest transportation system, read our Guide to the Disney Skyliner Gondolas.

-Disney’s Minnie Van service will not be operating when the parks begin reopening.
+Disney’s Minnie Van service is not currently operating in Disney World.
 Disney has not commented on an opening date yet, saying just that Minnie Vans will return at a future date.

 This makes sense as demand for Minnie Vans will probably be lower with fewer out-of-town visitors and it’s a lot harder to enforce distancing inside a Minnie Van.
 It seems like the smart choice to keep the service closed for the time being.

 Ride sharing services like Uber and Lyft are running, and are an even better option for guests now than before if you are concerned about travel time.